 A Friend in Washington explores art, faith, and advocacy at FCNL

-Welling Hall will present her gun violence sculptures and give an artist talk “Art Transforming Violence” on November 14, 2018, in the Quaker Welcome Center.
+Welling Hall presented her gun violence sculptures and gave an artist talk “Art Transforming Violence” on November 14, 2018, in the Quaker Welcome Center.

 Join us for a special event:

 In this interview, Professor Hall, who served as Friend in Washington, discusses how the visual arts provide space for enriching faith communities as well as advocacy messaging.